News

 Gukesh, Arjun, Vidit Lead Indian Men To 16/16; Polish Women Defeat India

-Alina Kashlinskaya beat Harika Dronavalli as Poland were the first team to stop India at this year's Olympiad.
+Alina Kashlinskaya beat Harika Dronavalli as Poland was the first team to stop India at this year's Olympiad.
 Photo: Maria Emelianova/Chess.com.

 Gukesh, Arjun, Vidit Lead Indian Men To 16/16; Polish Women Defeat India